a1eko/mix/INSTALL.md

 ### Making the system bootable ###

 Inspect package *linux* in `/usr/packages`.
 To adjust kernel to the local hardware, a user-defined file `config.local` is used.
-Edit `config.local` and install the kernel.
+This configuration file defines additional options or overwrites default options generated for the current architecture by the automatic kernel configuration procedure.
+Edit `config.local` and install the new kernel.

 	pkz build linux
 	pkz install linux

 Set up the system bootloader.

-**NOTE:** Instructions in this section are optional and refer to the first-time installation of `extlinux`.
-If `extlinux` or any other bootloader is used already, adjust its configuration files, exit *chroot* and skip to *Rebooting*.
+**NOTE:** Instructions in this section are optional and refer to the first-time installation of the bootloader.
+Here a non-UEFI boot loader `extlinux` for legacy BIOS booting is considered.
+If `extlinux` or any other bootloader on a multiboot host computer is used already, adjust its configuration files, exit *chroot* and skip to *Rebooting*.

 Create configuration file `extlinux.conf`.